rt-comps/rt-comps.github.io/dev/simon/rt-appeltaart/item-variety/README.md

-A component that displays of data for all product types of a given product variety
+A component that displays of data for all product types (<item-line>s) of a given product variety

 Attributes:
 - Required:
     - value
-        - A unique value that defines this variety
+        - A value that should be unique within the product variety
 - Optional:
     - desc
         - Further text to describe this variety